Datasqueeze 3.0 is a graphical interface for analyzing

 Datasqueeze is particularly useful for the analysis of powder diffraction data, diffuse scattering from polymers or liquid crystals, or small-angle scattering (SAXS) from colloids, polymers, gels, or solutions.

-Effective February 2018, Datasqueeze has moved from being a a commercial product to freeware.
+Datasqueeze is freeware but you must request a key.
 See the Get Key page for more information.

 A sampling of the newest features in Version 3.0: